OneOneLiu/zotero-annotation-summary/README_en.md

 <img src="./doc/images/hyperlink.gif" alt="hyperlink" width="800">

 > [!note]
-> This click-to-junp feature can jump to the annotation page with PDF items, but can only jump to the item when with epub items because epub does not have pages.
+> - This click-to-junp feature can jump to the annotation page with PDF items, but can only jump to the item when with epub items because epub does not have pages.
 Other items have not been tested.
+> - The newest Zotero 7 Beta version supports jump to annotation positions with epub.

 ### 5. Display Count & Statistics